coralogix/telemetry-shippers/otel-agent/examples/otel-demo-docker-compose/README.md

 # OpenTelemetry Demo

-The Demo stack here shows how the open-telemetry collector sends data to Coralogix.
+This demo shows how the OpenTelemtry collector sends data to Coralogix.
 The stack here serves a robust online store with an automatic traffic generator.
-The basics will send tracing data to be read by Coralogix.
+The signals data will be sent to Coralogix backend.

 The setup is based on [otel-demo](https://github.com/open-telemetry/opentelemetry-demo/tree/v0.3.1-alpha), which contains services exposing tracing telemetry data from all running platforms:
 * Java